Woman Risks Blindness After Failing To Remove Mascara, Gruesome Photos Released To Raise Awareness

 “The lumps were embedded so deep that particles were building up on top of each other.
 I was so uncomfortable.
 My eyelids were swollen and heavy because I left it for so long.”

-Dr. Robaei confirmed that the buildup disabling and Theresa now has permanent scarring to both her eyelid and her cornea.
+Dr. Robaei confirmed that Theresa now has permanent scarring to both her eyelid and her cornea.
 She further expressed that there aren’t enough women treating mascara removal seriously, and implores women of all ages to practice a stringent makeup removal routine.